Personal Loan Monthly Payments Calculator

 Age of accounts

-A long history of responsible credit usage is a good sign to borrowers.
+A long history of responsible credit usage is a good sign for borrowers.

-This factors is based on the average age of your credit accounts.
-So, it encourages that you keep existing credit lines open for as long as possible.
+This factor is based on the average age of your credit accounts.
+So, it encourages you to keep existing credit lines open for as long as possible.

 Being able to manage different kinds of credit is a plus.

-From installment loans (e.g., student loans, mortgages, car loan, etc.) to revolving credit lines (e.g., credit cards), you can exhibit strong credit management by have a diverse credit mix.
+From installment loans (e.g., student loans, mortgages, car loans, etc.) to revolving credit lines (e.g., credit cards), you can exhibit strong credit management by having a diverse credit mix.

-When you apply for too many loans over a short period of time, you may appear to be desperate to borrow money.
+When you apply for too many loans over a short period, you may appear desperate to borrow money.

 Ideally, you do not apply for any new credit lines if you’re about to take out a personal loan.

-In conclusion, your monthly payment depends on these key factors:
+In conclusion, your monthly payment depends on these critical factors: